-- viii.
+- Insurance, Income Tax, Sales Tax, Service Tax, Excise Duty, Customs Duty, Value Added Tax, Cess, Goods and Services Tax (GST) and other statutory dues applicable to it.
+Further no undisputed amounts were outstanding as on March, 31 2021 for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us and on the basis of our examination of the records, there are no dues of Income Tax, Service Tax, Customs Duty, Cess, Goods and Service Tax (GST), Sales Tax/Value Added Tax and Excise Duty Tax which have not been deposited on account of any dispute. - viii.
 In our opinion and according to information and explanations provided to us, the Company has not defaulted in repayment of dues to banks during the year.
 The company has not taken any loan or borrowing from government, financial institution, and has not issued debentures during the year. - ix.
-In our opinion and according to information and explanations provided to us, the Company did not raise any money by way of initial public offer or further public offer (including debt instruments) and through term loans during the year.
-Accordingly, clause 3 (ix) of the Order is not applicable to the Company. - x.
+On the basis of our examination of the documents and records and according to the information and explanations given to us, we are of the opinion that term loans have been applied for the purposes for which they were obtained.
+The company has not raised moneys by way of Initial Public Offer or further public offer (including debt instruments) during the year. - x.
 To the best of our knowledge and according to the information and explanation given to us, no fraud by the Company and no fraud on the Company by its officers or employees has been noticed or reported during the year. - xi.
-In our opinion and according to the information and explanations given to us, the managerial remuneration has been paid or provided in accordance with the requisite approvals mandated by the provisions of Section 197 read with schedule V to the Companies Act, 2013.
+In our opinion and according to the information and explanations given to us, the managerial remuneration has been paid or provided in accordance with the requisite approvals mandated by the provisions of Section 197 read with schedule V to the Companies Act, 2013. - xii.

-- xii.
 In our opinion and according to the information and explanations given to us, the nature of the activities of the company does not attract any special statue applicable to Nidhi Company.
 Accordingly, clause 3(xii) of the order is not applicable to the company. - xiii.
 According to the information and explanation given to us, and based on our examination of the records of the Company, transactions with the related parties are in compliance with Section 177 and 188 of Companies Act, 2013 where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - xiv.
 According to the information and explanations provided to us, and based on our examination of the records of the Company, the company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
 Accordingly, clause 3 (xiv) of the Order is not applicable to the Company. - xv.
 According to the information and explanations given to us, and based on our examination of the records of the Company, the company has not entered into any non-cash transactions with directors or persons connected with him.
-Accordingly, clause 3 (xv) of the Order is not applicable to the Company. - xvi.
+Accordingly, clause 3 (xv) of the Order is not applicable to the Company.

+xvi.
 The company is a Non Banking Financial Company and the company is registered as Non Banking Financial Company under the Reserve Bank of India Act, 1934.